GlobaliumExpats

 NIE & power of attorney

-You need an NIE to buy.
-We obtain it and, if you’d rather not fly over for every signature, set up a notarised power of attorney so we can sign and pay on your instructions.
+You need an NIE to buy, and we advise you on getting one.
+If you’d rather not fly over for every signature, we draft a notarised power of attorney authorising us to sign and pay on your instructions.

 2